Business process automation has become a bit of a buzzword in the past few years.

 Jomo247 allows you to automate all of the above processes and more.

-Manage, analyse, and report on what you need.
+You can manage your process pipelines, analyse progress, and report on what you need.

-With a forever free tier available, and staggered rolling monthly subscriptions, you only pay for what you need.
+With a forever free tier and staggered rolling monthly subscriptions, you only pay for what you need.

 Document versioning and commenting is available, as well as forms for you to design and input onto process steps of your choice.